WebThingsIO/addon-list/guidelines.md

 Device IDs are eventually used directly in thing URLs for the gateway.
 As such, using spaces, slashes, etc. in the ID can lead to issues.
-If your ID is generated from user input, you should instead hash the input such that you are only using valid characters for a URL path component.
+If your ID is generated from user input, you should instead hash the input, or better yet, generate a random ID, such that you are only using valid characters for a URL path component.